 - It’s public.
 The will and all of the court filings become public documents, free to be viewed by all.

 - It’s time consuming.
 The process takes at least six months, usually longer, with nothing being distributed to beneficiaries until the end of the process.
 And if there are any fights to deal with, it can go on and on.

 - It can get expensive.
 There are court filing fees, and depending on the complexity of the estate and the length of time it takes to settle, the legal and accounting fees can add up.

-Is an attorney required to open an estate?
+Is a Probate Lawyer required to open an estate?
 If the total value of the assets of the estate do not exceed $25,000.00 and the estate does not include real property, there is a faster and streamlined process known as a Small Estate.
 In this case, the probate process can be relatively simple and does not require an attorney to open.
 Also, in many cases the estate will contain only a few assets because most of the assets were handled by beneficiary designation, and the beneficiaries are all friendly.
 In these types of cases, although an attorney will be needed to open the estate, the probate process is pretty routine.

 There are many cases, however, where the make-up of the estate assets is complex, or where the estate involves a family with a complicated and contentious history.
 The attorney hired by the estate represents the executor, and not the beneficiaries.
 If there is a fight regarding the estate, the beneficiaries will need to hire their own attorneys to represent their interests.
 A lot of money can be spent in attorney’s fees, and it is these types of estates that would have been well served by careful estate planning during the deceased’s lifetime.